elifesciences/elife-continuum-documentation/file_naming_spec.md

 #### What happens when only a figure gets updated?

-All files associated with an article get updated too, either the revision number, or the eventual published version number.
+All files associated with an article get updated too.
 Although this means that we may end up incrementing files that don't change, what is important is that on publication their file names now refer to the globally updated version of the published article.
-This also means that if we need a new file to replace an existing file, we do not run into file naming conflicst.
+This also means that if we need a new file to replace an existing file, we do not run into file naming conflicts.
 From the point of view of the CDN we now refer to a new file with a new file name, rather than having to wait for a file replacement to propogate through the CDN, meaning these kinds of changes should happen instantaneiously.

 #### How do we update a version number?